 Pubmed and Web of Science are human-curated databases.
 This means:

-Journals are the focus of Web of Science and PubMed, and they are selected for inclusion by humans based on scholarly criteria by literature review committees.
-PubMed journal selection or Web of Science journal selection are explained.
+Journals are the focus of Web of Science and PubMed, and they are selected for inclusion by humans based on scholarly and quality criteria by literature review committees.
+See: PubMed journal selection or Web of Science journal selection

 Data about each article is entered into the database in a uniform structured way: author, title, date, journal name.
 This means you get accurate retrieval when searching for those things.
 Results can be sorted reliably by latest date.